Mutual-Visibility of Tree and Its Line Graphs: Notations and preliminaries

 \section{Notations and preliminaries}

 Let $G = (V, E)$ represent a simple, undirected graph, where $V(G)$ denotes the set of vertices and $E(G)$ the set of edges.
 Throughout this work, we assume graphs are connected unless stated otherwise, meaning that there exists a path between every pair of vertices.
+The maximum degree of $G$ is denoted by $\Delta(G)$, or simply by $\Delta$ when no ambiguity arises.
+The \emph{line graph} $L(G)$ is the graph with vertex set $E$ and two vertices of $L(G)$ are adjacent if and only if the corresponding edges of $G$ are incident to a common vertex in $G$.

-A sequence $(u_0,u_1,\ldots,u_n)$ is called a $(u_0,u_n)$-path if $u_i u_{i+1}\in E(G)$ for all $0\le i<n$.
-A cycle in $G$ is a path together with the edge $u_0u_n$.
-A connected graph with no cycles is called a tree.
-In a tree $T$, a vertex of degree one is called a leaf, and a vertex of degree at least three is called a branch vertex.
+A sequence $(u_0,u_1,\ldots,u_n)$ is called a $(u_0,u_n)$\emph{-path} if $u_i u_{i+1}\in E(G)$ for all $0\le i<n$.
+A \emph{cycle} in $G$ is a path together with the edge $u_0u_n$.
+A connected graph with no cycles is called a \emph{tree}.
+In a tree $T$, a vertex of degree one is called a \emph{leaf}, and a vertex of degree at least three is called a \emph{branch vertex}.
 Let $\mathrm{Br}(T)=\{v\in V(T):\deg_T(v)\ge 3\}$ denote the set of branch vertices of $T$, and let $\mathcal{L}(T)$ denote the set of all leaves of $T$.
 For $u,v\in V(T)$, the unique $(u, v)$-path in $T$ is denoted by $P_T(u,v)$.
-A leg of $T$ is the unique path joining a leaf vertex $u$ to its nearest branch vertex $b(u)$ in $T$, that is, the path $P_T(u,b(u))$.
+A \emph{leg} of $T$ is the unique path joining a leaf vertex $u$ to its nearest branch vertex $b(u)$ in $T$, that is, the path $P_T(u,b(u))$.

 Let $T$ be a tree and $S$ is non-empty subset of $V(T)$.
-The Steiner subtree spanned by $S$, denoted $T\langle S\rangle$, is the unique connected subgraph of $T$ that contains all vertices of $S$ and is minimal by inclusion, meaning that no proper subgraph of $T\langle S\rangle$ remains connected and still contains $S$.
+The \emph{Steiner subtree} spanned by $S$, denoted $T\langle S\rangle$, is the unique connected subgraph of $T$ that contains all vertices of $S$ and is minimal by inclusion, meaning that no proper subgraph of $T\langle S\rangle$ remains connected and still contains $S$.
 Equivalently, $T\langle S\rangle$ is the unique subtree of $T$ that contains $S$ with minimum edges.